 About TRiO Student Support Services

 The program provides opportunities for academic development, assists students with basic college requirements, and serves to motivate students toward the successful completion of their post-secondary education.
 Student Support Services (SSS) projects also may provide grant aid to current SSS participants who are receiving Federal Pell Grants.
 The goal of SSS is to increase the college retention and graduation rates of its participants and help students make the transition from one level of higher education to the next.

 What types of services do you provide?

-TRiO SSS offers a wide array of services from Academic Advisement to Service Opportunities.
-Services include Peer Tutoring.
-All TRiO students can request a tutor for up to 2 classes each semester.
-We also have plenty of open labs for all of those who need a little extra help.
-We also provide our students with a computer lab and printer.
-TRiO also has 3 full time Academic Advisers to assist you in your educational needs.
+TRiO SSS offers a wide array of services from academic advisement to service opportunities.
+SSS participants have access to peer tutoring, a computer lab and printer, and 3 full time academic advisers to assist with educational needs.
 If you have any questions please feel free to contact Jonathan Morrell at 435-652-7656.